Time management tips and tools for organising your studies.

 Constructing a Gantt chart is a popular way to plan a project or dissertation.
 Using a chart you can visually plan what you need to do and how long it will take to get to get it done.
 An overview on a chart can help you explain your project to others (e.g. your supervisor).
 It can also help you to see whether you’re still on schedule or not.

 Whatever planning method you select, you will need to review it regularly and readjust your deadlines.
-Things don’t usually go exactly to plan.
+Things don’t usually go exactly to plan and you will need to adapt your plans accordingly.